neutron-simlab/CrystalScatter/README.md

 # Documentation
 The documentation provided here might have older screenshots.
-Except the SasScatter2-Internals.tex and .pdf, this document is up to date.
+Except the SasScatter2-Internals.tex and .pdf, this document is up to date and includes code examples in C++ and Python to calculate a sphere.

 Not all implemented features are documented in the SasScatter2-Userdoc.tex and .pdf at the moment.
 Inline source documentation will be added.